-Most people tend to refer to EPA and DHA as if they are one and the same, but the truth is that each supplement has unique and distinct health benefits and functions.
+Most people tend to refer to EPA and DHA as if they are one and the same, but the truth is that each fatty acid has unique and distinct health benefits and functions.
 Both are known to support brain, eye, skin and heart health, but EPA closely correlates to mood and can help feelings of wellbeing and temper management.
 DHA is the most predominant fatty acid in the brain and eye tissue and has been shown to improve both memory and reaction time.

 DHA has also been shown to elevate levels of BDNF, a very important growth factor for the brain and central nervous system, and may also be more effective than EPA at improving markers of heart health.
 Recent research shows that DHA appears to be superior to EPA when it comes to promoting a healthy inflammatory response.